Marriageable age: France

 In France, until the French Revolution, the marriageable age was 12 years for females and 14 for males.
 Revolutionary legislation in 1792 increased the age to 13 years for females and 15 for males.
 Under the Napoleonic Code in 1804, the marriageable age was set at 15 years old for females and 18 years old for males.
 In 2006, the marriageable age for females was increased to 18, the same as for males.
 In jurisdictions where the ages are not the same, the marriageable age for females is more commonly two or three years lower than that of males.

-Central Europe
+Poland

 In 17th century Poland, in the Warsaw parish of St John, the average age of women entering marriage was 20.1, and that of men was 23.7.
 In the second half of the eighteenth century, women in the parish of Holy Cross married at 21.8, while men at 29.